Pravin98651/FFCS-Helper-AI-Powered-Timetable-Faculty-Selection-for-FFCS/README.md

 Note:
 This project is still under maintenance.
 The code will be updated regularly.
+1faculty_data.csv is a sample file.
+The data provided is not fully real and is used for testing purposes only.

 🔹 Key Features:
 ✅ AI-Based Faculty Selection – Predicts the best faculty based on Teaching, Leniency, Assignments, and Marking.